paragraph-xyz/docs/src/pages/docs/nfts.md

 Control the cost, supply & chain of collectible posts in your Paragraph settings, similar to the collectible highlights mentioned above.

 When publishing a post, you can upload an image to be used as the NFT artwork for your NFT.

+## Fees & Rewards

+Collectibles are entirely free for creators, but we charge a fee for collectors.
+The fee may be divided up amongst several users (including the creator, Paragraph, and referrers).
+Read more about referral rewards here: [https://docs.paragraph.xyz/docs/advanced/referral-program](https://docs.paragraph.xyz/docs/advanced/referral-program)

 ## Embedded Collectibles